evidence-dev/evidence/sites/docs/docs/themes-and-layouts/index.md

 ---
 sidebar_position: 4
 hide_table_of_contents: false
-title: Custom Styles & Themes
+title: Customizing Styles & Themes
 ---

-# Customizing Styles & Themes

 Evidence supports customizing the look and feel of your project by overwriting default code files.
 We plan to make this easier in the future.